tasmota/docs/docs/Self-signed-Mosquitto.md

 sudo service mosquitto Start
 ```

-### 5 - Generate and configure certificates for your devices
+### 6. - Generate and configure certificates for your devices

-!!! failure "Repeated step" Repet the following 5.x steps once for every device, changing tasmota_name for each device.
-Also choose a password for each device when prompted.
+!!! failure "Repeated step" Repet the following 6.x steps once for every device, changing tasmota_name for each device.
+You will be prompted for a private key password for each device.
+After entering the new password (twice for verification), you will also be prompted for the private key password of the root CA certificate.

-#### 5.1 Generate the client certificates
+#### 6.1 Generate the client certificates

 ```
 export TAS=tasmota_name